uiocompcat/AABBA/README.rst

 -------
 * graph_info.py - read the chemical graph and extract the indexes of the nodes and edges at different depths.
 It also provides the labels of the features.
 * ac_functions.py - perform the autocorrelation functions.
-* utilities - tools for manipulating the data.
+* utilities.py - tools for manipulating the data.
-* ac_PT_multithread - parallel implementation to perform the autocorrelation functions with periodic-table features.
+* ac_PT_multithread.py - parallel implementation to perform the autocorrelation functions with periodic-table features.
-* ac_NBO_multithread - parallel implementation to perform the autocorrelation functions with nbo features.
+* ac_NBO_multithread.py - parallel implementation to perform the autocorrelation functions with nbo features.

 How to use
 ----------